Skip to content

 • Loading agent.sql_policy from agent configuration.

-• Loading the configured plugin class from agent.sql_policy.provider.
+• Loading the configured provider class from agent.sql_policy.provider.

-• Passing the full raw agent.sql_policy mapping to the plugin.
+• Passing the full raw agent.sql_policy mapping to the provider.

 • Parsing request principal fields into AppContext.principal.